 With the launch of a new fall bar menu, the typical whiskey, bourbon, and scotch will be joined by sherry.
 And don’t be surprised if the smoked beef jus from the brisket is turned into ice cubes.

 Magee would like to become “the face” of barbecue.
 “Two things I always wanted to do: Either be on TV or own my own restaurant.”

 He has hired a Kansas City public relations firm to get his name out there.
 He has represented KC barbecue in Chicago for the convention and visitor’s bureau.
 He’s frequently on morning TV stations whipping up a recipe and bantering with the hosts.

-“There’s nobody at these (other barbecue) restaurants where you can put a face to the restaurant,” he says.
+“There’s nobody at these (other barbecues) restaurants where you can put a face to the restaurant,” he says.